-SMSF changes taking effect from 1 July 2014
+SMSF changes that took effect from 1 July 2014

 The following SMSF changes were originally intended to come into effect from 1 July 2013, but relevant legislation was not passed in the last sitting of Parliament before the election.
-The Liberal government has since passed legislation and the following changes will come into effect on 1 July 2014:
+The Liberal government has since passed legislation and the following changes came into effect on 1 July 2014:

 - New administrative penalties.
-From 1 July 2014, the ATO will have the power to impose a new list of administrative penalties.
+Since 1 July 2014, the ATO has the power to impose a new list of administrative penalties.
 Penalties range from 5 penalty units up to 60 penalty units.
 Each penalty unit currently equates to $170.
-For example, if a SMSF trustee fails to sign an SMSF trustee declaration, he or she could be fined 10 penalty units, that is $1700.
-The trustees of a 2-member fund fail to prepare financial statements for the fund for the 2014/2015 year, which means the 2 trustees will be fined $1700 each.
+For example, if a SMSF trustee fails to sign a SMSF trustee declaration, he or she could be fined 10 penalty units, that is $1700.
+If the trustees of a 2-member fund fail to prepare financial statements for the fund for the 2014/2015 year, this means the 2 trustees can be fined $1700 each.
 The maximum administrative penalty for a single breach is $10,200, and such a fine would apply where, for example, a SMSF trustee breached the borrowing rules, or the in-house asset rules.
 The full list of penalties are set out in Schedule 2 of the Tax and Superannuation Laws Amendment (2014 Measures No 1) Act.

 - Mandatory trustee education.
 If you’re a naughty SMSF trustee in the eyes of the ATO, you can be forced to attend mandatory trustee education, when the ATO gives you an ‘education direction’.
 The ATO can give an ‘education direction’ that “will require a person to undertake a specified course of education within a specified time frame and provide the Regulator with evidence of completion of the course.”
 You will also be required to sign, or re-sign the SMSF trustee declaration to confirm that you understand your obligations and duties as a trustee.